1. Online Application

 2. Assessment Centre

-To get an idea of the types of questions you might encounter in the analytic test we have provided a few example exercises.
+To get an idea of the types of questions you might encounter in the analytical test we have provided a few example exercises.

 German-speaking Assessment Centre dates